 Happy Johnson, Chief Resilience Officer

-Happy Johnson is a nationally acclaimed children’s author, humanitarian and former White House Intern.
-He drove an Emergency Response Vehicle in the aftermath of Hurricane Katrina and co-founded Team Happy Foundation.
+Happy Johnson is a nationally acclaimed children’s author, humanitarian, and former White House Intern.
+He drove an Emergency Response Vehicle in the aftermath of Hurricane Katrina, co-founded Team Happy Foundation and served as Senior Education Manager for National Wildlife Federation Mississippi River Delta Division.
 He is a Board Member of Louisiana Civil Rights Museum and 2018 Co-Chair of the City of New Orleans MLK Planning Commission.
-A longtime volunteer in the Historic Lower Ninth Ward, his CSED portfolio includes economic development, coastal restoration policy and youth success.
-Happy earned his B.A. in History from Georgetown University and Management Certificate from Columbia University.
+A longtime leader in the Lower Ninth Ward, his CSED portfolio includes sustainable urban water management and climate resilience, coastal restoration policy, and youth success.
+Happy is a graduate of Georgetown and The Center for Disaster Preparedness at Columbia University.
 HJohnson@SustainTheNine.org

 Charles Reddick, Energy Efficiency Assistant